James Backhouse Walker: History of Tasmania

-Walker was a trustee of the Tasmanian Public Library.
-He was the author of several brochures on the history of his native colony, taken chiefly from official sources: viz.
+Walker was the author of several brochures on the history of his native colony, taken chiefly from official sources: viz.
 "The French in Van Diemen's Land" (Hobart, 1889); "The Settlement of Tasmania, comprising Papers read before the Royal Society of Tasmania" (Hobart, 1890); "The Discovery and Occupation of Port Dalrymple" (Hobart, 1890).
-His papers on the discovery, early settlement and Aboriginal inhabitants of Tasmania, published in 1902 became a standard authority.
+His papers on the discovery, early settlement and Aboriginal inhabitants of Tasmania were collected and published posthumously in 1902 as Early Tasmania: Papers Read Before the Royal Society of Tasmania Between 1888 and 1899.
+The book became a standard historical reference for the period, and was reprinted in 1914.

 The Law School of the University of Tasmania commemorates him with the J. B. Walker Memorial Prize.